github/opensource.guide/_articles/marketing/spreading-word.md

 @ry, initial author of Node.js, [was terrified](https://www.youtube.com/watch?v=SAc0vQCC6UQ&t=24m57s) to present his work at @JSConf:

-> I wrote very nicely to the JSConf people and begged them to give me a slot where I could present it at JSConf EU....I was extremely scared, presenting this thing that I had been working on for six months....The whole time I was just thinking 'Oh my God.
+> I wrote very nicely to the JSConf people and begged them to give me a slot where I could present it at JSConf EU....I was extremely scared, presenting this thing that I had been working on for six months....The whole time I was just thinking, oh my God.
 What am I doing here?
 I have to get out of here.
 This is going terribly....I've got my stupid project that doesn't even work, and what if I just walked out of this room....I don't even know these people.
 It wouldn't be so bad.
 I can just go back home, and it will be ok.

 ## Build your reputation